jiahao0428/hadoop-271-cluster/README.md

 # Limitations
 Please be aware of the following
-- You have to download each installing packages (hadoop, spark, elasticsearch, kibana)
+- You have to download each installing packages (hadoop, spark, hive)
 - Exactly one Namenode is allowed
 - /etc/hosts are synchronized continuously every 60 seconds.
 So if you add more nodes during cluster run, new nodes may not be visible to existing ones for about a minute.
 Hope, Docker will fix their Compose DNS issues!